DynamoDS/Dynamo/doc/integration_docs/4_builtinpackages.md

 First create the culture specific subdirectories you require under the packages's `/bin` folder manually.

 If for some reason, the package needs to also be published to the package manager then you must first publish a version of the package that is missing these culture subdirectories - then publish a new version of the package using the DynamoUI `publish package version`.
-The new version upload in Dynamo should not delete your the folders and files under`/bin` which you have added manually using the windows file explorer.
+The new version upload in Dynamo should not delete your folders and files under`/bin`, which you have added manually using the windows file explorer.
 The package upload process in Dynamo will be updated to deal with the requirements for localized files in the future.

 These culture subdirectories are loaded without issue by the .net runtime if they are located in the same directory as the node / extension binaries.